Virtual Console: Control

+GameCube Controller is compatible with all Wii models except Wii Family Edition and Wii mini.
 MSX games also support USB keyboards, as the original system featured their input.
 However, Commodore 64 titles use a pop-up "virtual" keyboard, which can be toggled on and off by pressing the "1" button on the Wii Remote, and are only used to set up the game and are not for input during gameplay.